Cantera/cantera/doc/sphinx/cti/reactions.rst

 .. math::

-    {\rm A + B} \rightleftharpoons {\rm AB + M}
+    {\rm A + B + M} \rightleftharpoons {\rm AB + M}

-Here M is an unspecified collision partner that carries away excess energy to stabilize the AB molecule (forward direction) or supplies energy to break the AB bond (reverse direction).
+Here *M* is an unspecified collision partner that carries away excess energy to stabilize the *AB* molecule (forward direction) or supplies energy to break the *AB* bond (reverse direction).

 Different species may be more or less effective in acting as the collision partner.
-A species that is much lighter than A and B may not be able to transfer much of its kinetic energy, and so would be inefficient as a collision partner.
-On the other hand, a species with a transition from its ground state that is nearly resonant with one in the AB* activated complex may be much more effective at exchanging energy than would otherwise be expected.
+A species that is much lighter than *A* and *B* may not be able to transfer much of its kinetic energy, and so would be inefficient as a collision partner.
+On the other hand, a species with a transition from its ground state that is nearly resonant with one in the *AB** activated complex may be much more effective at exchanging energy than would otherwise be expected.

 These effects can be accounted for by defining a collision efficiency